Post

 Seam 2 — EmbeddingClient: Two Implementations of the Same Protocol

-Now the more interesting seam — interesting because we actually build two implementations, both backed by real model code, and the test at the bottom proves they’re interchangeable.
+Now the more interesting seam.
+It’s interesting because we actually build two implementations, both backed by real model code, and the test at the bottom proves they’re interchangeable.

 Plain-English aside: what’s an embedding?
 An embedding is a fixed-length list of numbers — usually 768, 1024, or 1536 of them — that captures the meaning of a piece of text.
 The trick: two texts with similar meaning land near each other in that high-dimensional space, by some distance metric (usually cosine similarity).
 Embeddings are what makes “find me the chunks closest in meaning to this question” work in RAG — you embed the question, embed every chunk in your corpus once at ingestion, and the retrieval step is a numerical “which chunk vector is nearest to the question vector?”.
 An embedding model like BGE-M3 is the thing that turns text into those numbers.